thomasWeise/oa/metaheuristics/randomSampling/README.md

 : The results of the single random sample algorithm&nbsp;`1rs` compared to the random sampling algorithm&nbsp;`rs` and to the lower bound&nbsp;$\lowerBound(\objf)$ of the makespan&nbsp;$\objf$: the best and mean result quality and its standard deviation ($\minBestF$, $\meanBestF$, $\stddevBestF$), the mean of the scaled result quality $\meanBestFscaled$, as well as the mean of the milliseconds when the last improvement took place in the runs ($\meanLIFE$, $\meanLIMS$).
 The summary line at the bottom presents the best, geometric mean, worst, and standard deviation of the scaled result quality over all runs on all instances ($\minBestFscaled$, $\geomeanBestFscaled$, $\maxBestFscaled$), as well as $\meanLIFE$ and $\meanLIMS$.
 See [@sec:statisticalMetrics] for more details. {#tbl:randomSamplingJSSP}

 Over all problem instances, the standard deviation&nbsp;$\stddevBestFscaled$ of the scaled result quality of&nbsp;`rs` is slightly higher than of&nbsp;`1rs`.
-The reason for is just that some problem instances are easier than others.
+The reason for is just that on some problem instances, it is easier to guess "good" solutions if you just guess often enough than on others.
+On these easy problems like `orb06` and `la38`, we can eventually guess solutions with $\meanBestFscaled$ in the range of $[1.2,1.4]$.
+On the "hard-to-guess" problems like the two `dmu*`-instances, $meanBestFscaled>1.9$ even after guessing many times.
+As a result, the overall standard deviation is higher.

 \rel.figure{makespan_scaled_rs}{Violin plots overlaid with box plots to illustrate the distributions of the (scaled) makespans achieved by `1rs` and `rs` on the different JSSP instances.}{makespan_scaled_rs.svgz}{width=99.9%}